-The back cover hinted at mysterious “firemen,” strapped with fuel tanks and hoses, who paraded through a not-distant-enough future incinerating the homes of anyone caught reading.
+The back cover hinted at dark “firemen,” strapped with fuel tanks, who march through a not-distant-enough future, incinerating the homes of anyone caught reading.

-Far from the small Midwest town of my youth, I had discovered the pungent aroma and endless treasures of Seattle’s used book stores.
-And here, on a rainy, autumn day, playing hooky from work, I came upon my first “Banned Books Week” display.
+I discovered the pungent aroma and endless treasures of Seattle’s used book stores.
+Here, on a rainy, autumn day, playing hooky from work, I came upon my first “Banned Books Week” display.
 Some lucky staff member had joyously written on small cards why each book on display had been challenged or banned by school board and parents’ groups.
 The reasons were fascinating–and often silly.

-I made a light-hearted pledge that day, 25 years ago, to buy a banned book each year during the special week at the end of September.
-It was a pledge that has enriched my book collection.
+I pledged that day to buy a banned book each year during the last week of September.
+My book collection benefitted.
 In college, when i was hard at work trying to find the easiest way to pass classes, I was first assigned “The Adventures of Huckleberry Finn.”
-I instead watched an old black and white video version, starring Mickey Rooney.
-All the darkness was drained out of the story by Hollywood, which wanted to avoid the taboos of Mark Twain’s masterpiece.
-Jim, Huck’s black partner and a source of much controversy, wasn’t even in the film.
+Instead, I slacked in front of an old black and white adaptation of Mark Twain’s masterpiece, starring Mickey Rooney.
+It was a light-hearted romp, which bleached the story of the taboos Twain trampled.
 I bombed the exam.

 Judy Blume’s books are constantly targeted for talking about the lives of teenagers exactly as they are, not as their parents like to think they are.

-Parents tried to ban “Where the Wild Things Are” because of it’s dark imagery, regardless of its popularity among children who recognize that Maurice Sendak captured exactly what was going on in their heads.
+Parents tried to ban “Where the Wild Things Are” because of it’s dark imagery, though it connected with exactly what was going on in a child’s head.

 Dee Brown’s book, “Bury My Heart at Wounded Knee: An Indian History of the American West,” was banned in Wisconsin in 1974 because it might be “polemical.”
 A school official said: “If there’s a possibility that something might be controversial, then why not eliminate it.”